internetarchive/fatcat/guide/src/entity_fields.md

     - `extra` (JSON, optional): additional citation format metadata can be stored here, particularly if the citation schema does not align.
-Common fields might be "volume", "authors", "issue", "publisher", "url", and external identifers ("doi", "isbn13").
+Common fields might be "volume", "authors", "issue", "publisher", "url", and external identifiers ("doi", "isbn13").
     - `key` (string): works often reference works with a short slug or index number, which can be captured here.
 For example, "[BROWN2017]".
-Keys generally supercede the `index` field, though both can/should be supplied.
+Keys generally supersede the `index` field, though both can/should be supplied.
     - `year` (integer): year of publication of the cited release.
     - `container_title` (string): if applicable, the name of the container of